jfrog/documentation/jfrog-applications/jfrog-cli/cli-ai/README.md

 # JFrog CLI AI command assistant

+ONLY ACTIVE JFROG CUSTOMERS ARE AUTHORIZED TO USE THE JFROG AI ASSISTANT.
+ALL OTHER USES ARE PROHIBITED.

 ## Overview

 The JFrog CLI AI Command Assistant streamlines your workflow by turning natural language inputs into JFrog CLI commands.